google/ExoPlayer/guide.md

 The concept of injecting components that implement pieces of player functionality is present throughout the library.
-The default implementations of the components listed above above delegate work to further injected components.
+The default implementations of the components listed above delegate work to further injected components.
 This allows many sub-components to be individually replaced with custom implementations.
 For example the default `MediaSource` implementations require one or more `DataSource` factories to be injected via their constructors.
 By